-- 12.1 The following provide assurance based on reports covering 2021/22.
-In some instances reports from 2020/21 are reflected in the Annual Governance Statement as the reports for 2021/22 are not yet available. - 12.2 Council adopted a revised Corporate Plan 2017/22 Delivering a Successful and Sustainable Swansea on 25 October 2018.
+- 12.1 The following provide assurance based on reports covering 2022/23.
+In some instances reports from 2021/22 are reflected in the Annual Governance Statement as the reports for 2022/23 are not yet available. - 12.2 Council adopted a revised Corporate Plan 2017/22 Delivering a Successful and Sustainable Swansea on 25 October 2018.
 The Corporate Plan for 2017/22 was refreshed and approved at Cabinet on 19th March 2019 and was refreshed again and approved by Cabinet on 19th March 2020.
-The five year Corporate Plan was rolled forward into 2021/22 and will be refreshed and rolled forward for a further year into 2022/23 until after the local government elections when a five year plan will be produced.
-The Corporate Plan sets out the Council's values and principles underpinning the delivery of the objectives and sets out how the Council will monitor progress through quarterly and annual performance monitoring reports. - 12.3 Performance on delivery of the Council's Well-being Objectives is monitored quarterly by Cabinet.
+The five year Corporate Plan was rolled forward into 2021/22 and was refreshed and rolled forward for a further year into 2022/23 until after the local government elections.
+A new 5-year Corporate Plan has been produced for the 2023/28 period, which was adopted at Council on 30th March 2023.
+The Corporate Plan sets out the Council's values and principles underpinning the delivery of its six well-being objectives and sets out how the Council will monitor progress through quarterly and annual performance monitoring reports and the Annual Review of Performance, which is the Council's annual self-assessment and well-being report. - 12.3 Performance on delivery of the Council's well-being objectives is monitored quarterly by Cabinet.
 The reports contain outturn compliance with performance indicators and an overview of performance for each Objective provided by Directors/Heads of Service.
-The End of Year Performance Monitoring Report for 2020/21 was presented to Cabinet on 15th July 2021.
-The report showed that 35 out of 59 (59%) of comparable indicators showed improvement or stayed the same compared to the previous year.
-Continued disruption from COVID-19 meant that performance targets were not set during 2021/22 and any comparisons to previous performance were appropriately contextualized. - 12.4 The Annual Review of Performance 2020/21 was approved by Cabinet on 21st October 2021.
+The End of Year Performance Monitoring Report for 2021/22 was presented to Cabinet on 21st July 2022.
+The report showed that 20 out of 40 (50%) of comparable indicators showed improvement or stayed the same compared to the previous year.
+Continued disruption from COVID-19 meant that performance targets were not set during 2021/22 and any comparisons to previous performance were appropriately contextualized. - 12.4 The Annual Review of Performance 2021/22 was approved at Council on 2nd March 2023.
+The Annual Review of Performance 2021/22 meets the statutory requirements to publish an annual self-assessment report and annual well-being report under Part 6 of the Local Government & Elections Act (Wales) 2021 and Well-being of Future Generations (Wales) Act 2015 respectively.
 The report showed the results of each performance measure for the 6 Objectives set out in the Corporate Plan 2017/22.
-The results showed that overall the Council has made significant progress undertaking the steps to meet its Well-being Objectives but that there were areas for development and lessons learnt. - 12.5 The Corporate Complaints Policies were reviewed to ensure they were in line with the Public Services Ombudsman (Wales) Act 2019 and the Welsh Language Standards.
-The Annual Complaints Report 2020/21 was presented to the Scrutiny programme Committee on the 15th March 2022.
-In addition, the Ombudsman's annual report was presented to Cabinet in November 2021.
-The Annual Complaints Report reflects the continued emphasis on prompt resolution of complaints and includes compliments about services.
-73 complaints were made to the Ombudsman including corporate complaints and Social Services (there were 92 cases received in 2019-20).
-67 of which were closed within the year, and nine of which received intervention (early resolution / voluntary settlement (5) or were upheld (4)).
-PSOW complaints reduced compared with the 92 closed in 2019-20.
-There was an assurance that there were no s16 Public Interest reports during the year.
+The results showed that the Council is effectively delivering its functions; that there is a strong application and effective use of resources, although more mixed around workforce planning and performance management, and; a strong application and